AWS

 Specify the same name for the key that you used for the key pair (for example,

-).
-PuTTY automatically adds the.ppk
+my-key-pair).
+PuTTY automatically adds the.ppkfile extension.

 Your private key is now in the correct format for use with PuTTY.
 You can now connect to your instance using PuTTY's SSH client.